mikewest/privacy-budget/faq.md

 - Sites that covertly track users will hit their budget, and they'll need to change.
 - Some applications, such as 3D games or video conferencing, may not be able to run within any reasonable privacy budget.
-For such applications, there will need to be an "escape valve": a permission prompt informing the user that granting additional API access may allow the site to identify them.
+For such applications, there may need to be an "escape valve": a permission prompt informing the user that granting additional API access may allow the site to identify them.
 [Read more](https://github.com/bslassey/privacy-budget#exceptions).